-What you must pay when you get Services that are covered for you these services Urgently needed services Urgently needed services are provided to treat a non-You pay: emergency, unforeseen medical illness, injury, or condition \$10 for each Medicare-covered that requires immediate medical care.
-Urgently needed urgently needed care visit at an urgent services may be furnished by network providers or by out-ofcare center. network providers when network providers are temporarily unavailable or inaccessible.
-You do not pay this amount if you are admitted to the hospital within 24 Cost sharing for necessary urgently needed services hours for the same condition. furnished out-of-network is the same as for such services furnished in-network.
+Services that are covered for you What you must pay when you get these services Transportation You pay: Up to 8 one-way trips per year to plan approved locations. \$0 copay per one-way trip Urgently needed services Urgently needed services are provided to treat a non- You pay: emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
+Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible. \$0 for each Medicare-covered urgently needed care visit at an in-network urgent care center; and \$25 for each Medicare-covered urgently needed Cost sharing for necessary urgently needed services care visit at an out-of-network urgent care center. furnished out-of-network is the same as for such services furnished in-network.
+You do not pay this amount if you are Vou are covered for urgently needed services world-wide.
+If admitted to the hospital within 24

 You are covered for urgently needed services world-wide.
 If you receive urgently needed services outside the United States and its territories, you will be responsible to pay for the services rendered upfront.
 You must submit to AvMed an itemized statement of costs, proof of payment and a copy of the complete medical records related to the services.
 The complete medical records and itemized bill must be translated by a translator into English.
 We may not reimburse you for all out of pocket expenses.
-This is because our
+This is because our contracted rates may be lower than providers outside of the United States and its territories.
+Cost sharing and copays apply.